Updated June 28, 2023

 1 T. chili powder

 Combine all remaining ingredients in a small saucepan.
-Bring to boil, stirring constantly, and reduce heat to simmer.
-Cook 5 minutes, stirring occasionally.
+Bring to boil, stirring constantly, and reduce heat to simmer then cook 15 minutes, stirring occasionally.

 Pulled Pork adapted recipe from Rocco Whalen, Fahrenheit restaurant.